FPSAC/FPSAC.github.io/_posts/2020-07-15-fpsac-nogoogle.md

 ---
 layout: post
-title: FPSAC 2020 Online: participating without using Google
+title: "FPSAC 2020 Online: participating without using Google"
 ---

 For those of you wishing to participate in FPSAC 2020 Online without using